 Is preaching the gospel compatible with a discussion of politics?
 There are some who think not; indeed, who even get rather worked up about it, especially politicians.
-However, even a cursory reading of scripture will lead one to understand that one cannot communicate God’s Word without getting tied up in politics.
+However, even a cursory reading of Scripture will lead one to understand that it is almost impossible to communicate God’s Word without getting tied up in politics.
 More than one of God’s prophets, before, after and including Jesus, was killed or imprisoned for ‘stepping on the toes’ of those in power.

 Bearers of the Faith, would be less than disciples if they were to ignore the actions of those in power when such actions go against the grain of God’s will, e.g. when the poor suffer at the hands of the rich and powerful, when God’s creation and the well-being of future generations is plundered, when people are denied basic human rights, when the commandment to love is ignored in favour of war, revenge and punishment, when a culture of fear is fostered rather than a culture of faith.
 All of the above are happening now.